STAT545-UBC-hw-2018-19/hw03-lsloboda/hw03-gapminder.md

 ### Method

--   Reduce the data subset using select() and group\_by();
+-   Reduce the data subset using select() and group\_by()
--   Compare the traditional mean, weighted mean by population and trimmed mean (trimming 5 values on either end of the data);
+-   Compare the traditional mean, weighted mean by population and trimmed mean (trimming 5 values on either end of the data)
--   Examine one type of mean in further detail.
+-   Examine one type of mean in further detail

 ### Tables